Emergency Dentistry in London

 Which injuries require attention?

-It is vital for patients to increase their awareness about the incidents that can be classed as a dental emergency, which could be the difference between finding a speedy solution and sustaining permanent damage.
+It is vital for patients to increase their awareness about the incidents that can be classed as a dental emergency, as it could be the difference between finding a speedy solution and sustaining permanent damage.
 In addition, worried individuals will enjoy peace of mind when they discover their injury is nothing to worry about.

-Knocked out teeth – Many patients do not realise that their natural tooth can fit back in place if salvaged quickly enough.
+Knocked out teeth – Many patients do not realise that a natural tooth can fit back in place if salvaged quickly enough.
 Although people often believe their only option is the installation of a false tooth or denture, the pearly white can be placed back into the socket if an emergency dentist is visited within one hour.
 Keeping the tooth in a glass of milk before the procedure is recommended in a bid to prevent future problems with bite as a result of a lost tooth.
 This issue is also known to cause problems with eating, talking and chewing, while the remaining teeth are placed under increased stress and are more likely to become damaged.

-Broke, chipped and cracked teeth – A high number of people will experience a chipped or cracked tooth at some point in their life, with many sustaining this injury as a result of trauma or daily wear and tear.
+Broke, chipped and cracked teeth – A large number of people will experience a chipped or cracked tooth at some point in their life, with many sustaining this injury as a result of trauma or daily wear and tear.
 Biting down hard on food could also cause this issue, particularly if there is some decay, which may have weakened the area and made it more vulnerable to damage during the consumption of food and drink.
 This type of accident can be treated using a number of different procedures after an emergency dentist has examined the extent of the damage.
 Fillings, crowns or complete extractions are the most common outcomes for this type of issue.

 Cuts and broken jaws – Although many people may believe they should go to a hospital if they break their jawbone or receive a serious cut in their mouth, an emergency dentist is also able to give guidance regarding the issue.
 A professional is able to provide an initial examination and clean the wound, as well as painkillers, before patients are referred to their local hospital.